eclipse-ankaios/ankaios/common/doc/swdesign/README.md

 Status: approved

-The Common library shall provide functionality for enforcing an agent name that matches <^[a-zA-Z0-9_-]*$>.
+The Common library shall provide functionality for enforcing an agent name to contain only regular upper and lowercase characters (a-z and A-Z), numbers and the symbols "-" and "_".

+Rationale:
-Rationale: A consistent naming manner allows a flawless usage of the Ankaios CLI and does not tamper with the internal structure of Ankaios.
+A consistent naming manner allows a flawless usage of the Ankaios CLI and does not tamper with the internal structure of Ankaios.

 Tags:
 - Objects